daniel-rhoades/aws-vpc-role/README.md

 Example Playbook
 ----------------

-Before using this role you will need to install the role, the simplist way to do this is: `ansible-galaxy install daniel-rhoades.aws-vpc-role`.
+Before using this role you will need to install the role, the simplist way to do this is: `ansible-galaxy install daniel-rhoades.aws-vpc`.

 The example playbook below ensures a VPC is provisioned in AWS as specified, e.g. if one already matches the role does nothing, otherwise it gets created.